kwhat/jnativehook/readme.txt

 *** Known Issues ***
-The current native key code to virtual key code conversion method will probably only work for standard united states keyboard layout.
+The current native key code to virtual key code conversion method will probably only work for standard united states keyboard layouts.
 A more effective solution using a native key code to key string lookup should be implemented against the current keyboard layout and then translated to a virtual key code.
+This improvment has been planed for version 1.1.